It takes a genius to be a first-rate housekeeper. -1884

 In spite of the fact that I don’t feel as if I’ve mastered this career in the least or that many people see it as an inferior (or not even a legitimate) occupation, I really, really love my job.
 So why do I like being a housewife?
 Why is it the best career choice for me?

 Yes, I’m on call 24 hours a day, 7 days a week and even on vacation, I’m not really off duty.
 But, that doesn’t mean I’m working all the time.
 As long as the tasks get done, the details are up to me.
-That means I can watch a movie while I dust the living room or fold laundry, I can batch-cook meals to free me up from cooking a few meals, or I can defrost the chest freezer in the evening because I got an impromptu invitation from a friend.
+That means I can watch a movie while I dust the living room or fold laundry and I can batch-cook meals to free me up from cooking a few meals.
+I can even defrost the chest freezer at an odd time of day because I got an impromptu lunch invitation from a friend.
 (Hello?
 Friends?!?
 I’d appreciate an excuse to get out of this job a little longer.)

 I can do my shopping at the slowest times, so I never, ever, grocery shop on the weekends or during the after-school/post workday madness.
 In my small town, I’m also able to avoid the Wednesday senior citizen discount day at the grocery store.
 So many retirees with so much time on their hands and so much visiting to do…